Rosa Rosà: Early life

 Rosa Rosà was born as in 1884 in Vienna as Baroness Edyth (also written Edith) von Haynau to a conservative aristocratic Austrian family.
-Edyth was educated in Vienna and she quickly fell in love with drawing.
-Against the desires of her family, Edyth enrolled in the Wiener Kuntschule für Frauen und Mädchen, where she studied art for two years.
-In 1907, Edyth met Ulrico Arnaldi, an Italian journalist for La Tribuna; the couple married in 1908, moved to Rome, and had four children by 1915.
+Rosà was educated in Vienna and she quickly developed a passion for drawing.
+Against the desires of her family, Rosà enrolled in the Wiener Kunstschule für Frauen und Mädchen, where she studied art for two years.
+In 1907, Rosà met Ulrico Arnaldi, an Italian journalist for La Tribuna; the couple married in 1908, moved to Rome, and had four children by 1915.

 Engagement with futurism

-While Ulrico was enlisted in World War I, Edyth was introduced to Futurism by its leader, Filippo Tommaso Marinetti, and soon began to engage with the movement.
+When her husband was enlisted in World War I, Rosà was introduced to Futurism by its leader, Filippo Tommaso Marinetti, and soon began to engage with the movement.
 At this time, Edyth changed her name to "Rosa Rosà."
-Edyth chose the name "Rosà" for its symbolic qualities; the name came from a town on the Austrian-Italian border, which at several points in its history was ruled by both countries.
-The town of Rosà's dual identity reflected that within Edyth.
-Additionally, Edyth doubled the name (and lost the accent on the first name, "Rosa") to express this dual identity and to play with Futurist ideas of movement, while simultaneously punning on the traditional female name, "Rose/Rosa."
-During the war, Rosa began to write in Italian for the Futurist journal L'Italia Futurista, where she published a myriad of articles, black and white drawings, short poems, and poetry.
+She chose the name "Rosà" for its symbolic qualities; the name came from a town on the Austrian-Italian border, which at several points in its history was ruled by both countries.
+The town of Rosà's dual identity reflected that within the writer.
+Additionally, Rosà doubled the name (and lost the accent on the first name, "Rosa") to express this dual identity and to engage with Futurist ideas of movement, while simultaneously punning on the traditional female name, "Rose/Rosa."

+During the war, Rosà began to write in Italian for the Futurist journal L'Italia Futurista, where she published a myriad of articles, black and white drawings, short poems, and poetry.
 These productions engaged with Futurist aesthetic and philosophical theories, and oftentimes critiqued their misogyny.
 As such, Rosa is acknowledged for her feminist contributions to the movement, especially in relation to her first novel, Una donna con tre anime (A Woman with Three Souls, 1918).

 Life post-Futurism

-In 1920, Rosa left the Futurist movement due to her objections to the group's growing Fascist inclinations.
+In 1920, Rosà left the Futurist movement due to her objections to the group's growing Fascist inclinations.
 After leaving the group, Rosa continued to produce artworks, however she transitioned to painting, textile, and sculpture.
-Between 1919 and 1992, Rosa was exhibited in two Futurist exhibitions and had her own show at a Roman gallery (see section titled: "Artistic Production: Artworks, Exhibitions").
+Between 1919 and 1992, Rosà was exhibited in two Futurist exhibitions and had her own show at a Roman gallery (see section titled: "Artistic Production: Artworks, Exhibitions").
 Rosa continued to produce writings and artworks until her death in 1978.